klembot/grunt-entwine/README.md

 The story name to set on the generated story file.
 If omitted, this will use the story name of the first story file you add in the `files` list.

+#### options.startPassage
+Type: `String`
+Default value: `none`

+The passage name to use as starting point on the generated story file.
+If omitted, this will use the start passage of the first Twine story file you add in the `files` list.

 ### Usage Examples

 #### Simple Configuration